tradecloud/tradecloud-sdk-dotnet/order-search/README.md

 # Get order by id

-This example get and order by Tradecloud id from the order-search service
+This example gets an order by Tradecloud id from the order-search service

 ## Configure